-Contact the Disability Practitioner (who may be called Disability Adviser or Disability Liaison Officer, etc) within your new Higher Education or VET provider as early as possible - ideally at least 12 weeks before semester starts.
+Contact the Disability Practitioner (their title can vary, and may include Disability Adviser or Disability Liaison Officer) within your new education provider as early as possible - ideally at least 12 weeks before semester starts.

 It's important to do this even if you have only applied for a course and not received your offer yet.
-This gives the education provider time to organise services, including interpreters, assistive technology and transcription of any required audio material.
+This gives the education provider time to make any minor adjustments to the physical environment, and organise timetables to give you enough time to get around between classes.